LinuxForHealth/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 The `$import` operation is System operation are invoked at `[base]/$import`.
 The Import Operation uses a custom crafted OperationDefinition [link](https://github.com/IBM/FHIR/blob/master/fhir-operation-bulkdata/src/main/resources/import.json), which follows the proposal from [Smart-on-FHIR: import.md](https://github.com/smart-on-fhir/bulk-import/blob/master/import.md).

 ### **$import: Create a Bulk Data Request**
 To create an import request, the IBM FHIR Server requires the body fields of the request object to be a FHIR Resource `Parameters` JSON Object.
 The request must be posted to the server using `POST`.
-Each request is limited to a single resource type in each imported or referenced file.
+Each input url in the request is limited to a single resource type.

 The IBM FHIR Server limits the number of inputs per each `$import` request based on `fhirServer/bulkdata/maxInputPerRequest`, which defaults to 5 input entries.